jerseycheese/BootHillGM/Docs/UserStories.md

   - Actual Behavior: All AI messages on the page are reloaded
   - Status: Open
   - Priority: Medium

+[BUG-015] Combat System State Update Error
+   - Description: After entering combat and attacking more than once, a React state update error occurs.
+   - Steps to Reproduce:
+     1. Enter combat in the Game Session
+     2. Attack more than once
+   - Expected Behavior: Combat should proceed without errors
+   - Actual Behavior: Console shows a React error about updating a component while rendering a different component
+   - Error Message: "Cannot update a component (`GameProvider`) while rendering a different component (`CombatSystem`)..."
+   - Status: Open
+   - Priority: High
+   - Possible Fix: Review the `CombatSystem` component, especially the `updatePlayerHealth` function, to ensure state updates are not occurring during the render phase.

 ### Closed Bugs